AdrianMarasigan/Software-Engineering-Learnings/Algorithms/README.md

 The Boyer-Moore Algorithm is another efficient substring searching algorithm.
 It uses a "bad character" and "good suffix" rule to skip unnecessary comparisons.

 #### Key Characteristics
-1. Efficiency: The Boyer-Moore Algorithm achieves a time complexity of O(n + m) in practice.
+1. Time Complexity: The Boyer-Moore Algorithm achieves a time complexity of O(n + m) in practice.
 It is known for its speed in practical applications.
 2. Heuristic Rules: Boyer-Moore uses heuristic rules to skip comparisons based on the last occurrence of characters in the substring and the text.

 Use Cases: Boyer-Moore is widely used for searching substrings in text processing, including searching in large documents and string matching.